Karthikdude/PollutionProbe/README.md

 4. **Live Subdomain Check**: The script will then check each discovered subdomain to determine if it's live by sending HTTP requests and evaluating the response.

-5. **Vulnerability Testing**: Each live subdomain will be tested for various vulnerabilities using a set of predefined payloads, including payloads for **Prototype Pollution**.
+5. **Vulnerability Testing**: Each live subdomain will be tested for **Prototype Pollution** vulnerabilities using a set of predefined payloads.

 6. **Save Results**: After testing, if any vulnerable URLs are found, the script will prompt the user to save the results to a file.
 You can specify the file path where you want to store the vulnerable URLs.